 How these issues can lead to erectile dysfunction will be discussed in this article.
 You will also learn the best natural erectile dysfunction treatments for men over 40.

 Let’s start by answering the basic question, What is erectile dysfunction?
 Erectile dysfunction is a physical or mental condition that prevents a male from achieving or maintaining an erection suitable for sexual intercourse.

-ED in men over 40 is not a condition to itself, but rather a symptom of a health issue, such as heart disease, Type 2 Diabetes, High Blood Pressure, low testosterone, or even thyroid disease, for example.
+ED in men over 40 is not always a condition to itself, but rather a symptom of a health issue, such as heart disease, Type 2 Diabetes, High Blood Pressure, low testosterone, or even thyroid disease.

-The most common causes of ED and Premature Ejaculation Symptoms in Men over 40 are:
+The most common causes of ED in Men over 40 are: